stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 Types are either the values `'principal`, `'integer`, `'bool` or the output of a call to `(buffer n)`, which defines an n-byte fixed-length buffer.

+This interface, as described, disallows range-queries and queries-by-prefix on data maps.
+Within a smart contract function, you cannot iterate over an entire map.

 ### Record Type Syntax